AgustinxT/Linear-Oaxaca-Blinder-Decomposition-in-Argentina/README.md

 # Linear-Oaxaca-Blinder-Decomposition-in-Argentina
 EN: This is the project I made to get my Economist degree.
 I wanted to share this simple demostration on how to apply the O-A decomposition plus an EDA in R.
-The main users could be people with academic interests, as this technique is widely known and has many applications, as well as those who need a guide on how to use Argentina's foremost demographic data source, the Permanent Household Survey (EPH, from here on).
+The main users could be people with academic interests, as this technique is widely known and has many applications, as well as those who need a guide on how to use Argentina's foremost demographic data source, the Permanent Household Survey (EPH, from now on).

 ES: Este proyecto fue realizado para mi tesina de Licenciatura en Economía.
 Consiste en una demostracion de como utilizar la descomposición O-A y al mismo tiempo un análisis exploratorio en R.